GURPS Basic Set: Fourth edition

 The GURPS Basic Set for the fourth edition of GURPS was published in 2004 by Steve Jackson Games and contains the core rules for the fourth edition of GURPS.
-The first volume, Characters (ISBN 1-55634-729-4), addresses what players need to know to create a GURPS character and play the game.
+The first volume, Characters, addresses what players need to know to create a character and play the game.
 Eight sample characters are included.
-The second volume is titled Campaigns (ISBN 978-1-55634-730-6) and addresses the information a GM needs to build a world.
-All the basic information needed to run a GURPS campaign is here with genre or world-specific information in other books.
+The second volume is titled Campaigns, and addresses the information a GM needs to build a world.
+All the basic information needed to run a campaign is here with genre or world-specific information in other books.

-The previous edition of the GURPS rules consisted of a Basic Set as the core rule book, with GURPS Compendium I and GURPS Compendium II released later to collate alternative and advanced rules in a logical place.
+The previous edition of the GURPS rules consisted of a Basic Set as the core rule book, with GURPS Compendium I: Character Creation and GURPS Compendium II: Combat and Campaigns released later to collate alternative and advanced rules in a logical place.
 Many source books published after the release of the compendiums required them for play.
 The fourth edition basic set shifts the majority of that material into the core rule books.

-In a move from previous editions, the books are hardbound and in color, a trend which has been followed in successive GURPS 4e books, with mixed reactions from players.
+In a move from previous editions, the books are hardbound and in color, a trend which has been followed in successive GURPS fourth edition books, with mixed reactions from players.

-To facilitate the transition from third edition to fourth, a free PDF update was released.
-It includes a quick but comprehensive guide to change characters or source book information to the new rules.
+GURPS Update.
+To facilitate the transition from third to fourth edition, a free PDF was released.
+It includes a quick guide to change.

 Publication history

 The first edition GURPS Basic Set was written by Steve Jackson with Creede Lambard and Sharleen Lambard, with a cover by Denis Loubet, and was published by Steve Jackson Games in 1986 as a boxed set containing four books (80, 72, 32, and 24 pages), sample character record sheets, and cardstock miniatures.
 The GURPS Basic Set boxed set made its debut at Origins in 1986.
 Steve Jackson Games published numerous supplements to support the game after the publication of the GURPS Basic Set.

 The second edition revised GURPS Basic Set was published in 1987.
 The third edition GURPS Basic Set featured a cover by Michael Presley, and was published in 1988 as a 256-page book with a 16-page adventure (Caravan from Ein Arris).
-In 1994 the Basic Set third edition Revised was printed with an appendix replacing the adventure with various new rules.
+In 1994 the Basic Set third edition revised was printed with an appendix replacing the adventure with various new rules.